 Busch Gardens (Advertising Campaigns Final Project)

 ‘Where Else?’ was the tagline for our campaign.
-Our class decided on this tagline based on what we thought Busch Gardens should focus their advertisements on, which was to showcase their unique attributes as a theme park which could not be seen or experienced at their competition, specifically Universal Studios Orlando and Walt Disney World.
-As Busch Gardens has thrilling roller coasters and a variety of animal exhibits to visit, we thought it would a great idea to emphasize this in our marketing campaign.
+Our class decided on this tagline based on what we thought Busch Gardens should focus their advertisements on, which was to showcase their unique attributes as a theme park which could not be seen or experienced at their main competition, specifically Universal Studios Orlando and Walt Disney World.
+As Busch Gardens has thrilling roller coasters and a variety of animal exhibits to visit, we thought it would a great idea to emphasize these in our marketing campaign.

 The DMAs we ended up focusing on were places where our demographic was present, which coincidentally was also near universities and other competitors to theme parks.

 The picture is our flowchart for the Busch Gardens campaign.
 Out of home ended up being where most of the money was spent, with digital being a close second.
 Radio was last, with its ever-declining popularity and its lack of significant use to our targeted demographic being the main reason for low spend.
 Our ultimate cost for the campaign was $4,980,000, just shy of our original $5,000,000 budget.